kmlopez12/ST558-Project1/README.md

 -----------------

 First, install and read in the necessary packages, as shown below.
-Packages only need to be installed once.
+Packages only need to be installed once, but code is included in comment.

     #install.packages("tidyverse")
     #library(tidyverse)
+    library(httr)
+    library(jsonlite)

 Contact and Get Data
 --------------------